PacificCommunity/ofp-sam-alb-2024-cpue/README.md

-# South Pacific ALB CPUE Analysis for the 2024 Assessment
+# South Pacific ALB 2024 CPUE Analysis

 ## Two analytical steps

 1. Fit model
 2. Calculate predictions

 The predictions are calculated with the `get_index()` function, weighted by